benliao1/HV-Enclosure/README.md

 # High Voltage Enclosure

-This Github repo contains all of the design files (both mechanical and electrical) as well as extensive documentation for the high voltage safety enclosure.
+This git repository contains all of the design files (both mechanical and electrical) as well as extensive documentation for the high voltage safety enclosure.
 It is meant to be living and not used simply as a reference.
 Any updates to the design should be uploaded to the repository, along with any necessary updates to the documentation files.
 Keeping these files up-to-date is important, especially since new high voltage enclosures or maintenance / part replacement on existing enclosures may require the files to be used again at any given time (unlike former research projects, which will be used as references but more likely than not will never be built again).

 ## Overview